Let me guide you to Figueira da Foz, a charmingly old fashioned seaside resort. It is the epitome of a South European vacation destination, indeed.

 Best Place to Eat

 Again, Figueira da Foz is a tourist place, hence, you’ll find many restaurants serving traditional Portuguese cuisine.
-For the proximity to the ocean, this consists mainly of shellfish and fish.
+Because of the proximity to the ocean, this consists mainly of shellfish and fish.

 My favorite restaurant – for the excellent value-for-money ratio – is Caçarola 1, located on the main pedestrian street and just around the corner from the Universal Boutique Hotel*.